nazwhale/mysite/src/pages/blog/2018-12-23-first-coding-steps.md

 > How do you eat an elephant?
 One bite at a time.

-The number one question I get asked by people who want to start coding is "what language can I learn".
+The number one question I get asked by people who want to start coding is "what language should I learn".
 It paralyses people.

-The answer is you should optimise for learning.
-Forget about what's paid most or most in demand. \
+At this early stage you should optimise for learning.
+Forget about what's best paid or most in demand. \
 \
-Just choosing something and starting on your way is a far optimal strategy to investing time up front to choose the "best" or "most in demand" language.\
+Choosing something and getting going is a far optimal strategy to investing time up front to choose the "best" or "most in demand" language.\
 \
 This is because once you know one language, getting familiar with another is a relative doddle.
 In other words, it's easier to course correct once you understand the problem space a little better.